-GoBike campaign for better infrastructure, policy, and political support for cycling to be a safe, efficient, clean and healthy mode of active travel for everyone.
-We support the need for our spaces to be designed to be readily accessible for everyone whether walking, wheeling or cycling.
+GoBike campaigns for better infrastructure, policy, and political support for cycling.
+Using a bike should be a safe, efficient, clean and healthy mode of active travel; open to everyone.
+We support high quality designs to make public spaces accessible.
+Everyone should be able to choose active travel – whether walking, wheeling or cycling.

 We are a social movement and we focus largely on campaigning and consultations.
 If you are a member who would like to get more involved in either of these please drop us an email and we will add you to our Slack group.

-GoBike are a volunteer member led organisation who’s funding comes entirely from our members by annual donation.
+GoBike are a voluntary, member-led organisation.
+Funding comes entirely from our members by annual donation.
 Please join us to help make our voice louder.

-We are run by a committee of twelve, led by two co-convenors, with a treasurer, a secretary, a consultations lead, and fluctuating campaign roles.
+We are run by a committee, including a convenor, treasurer, secretary, consultations lead, and fluctuating campaign roles.
 We hold committee meetings every two months and annual AGMs.

 Our Constitution was last updated and approved by members at the 2017 AGM.
 It gives a formal outline of what we are and what we do: